All Episodes Plain Text

 Syria?

-Matt, are you convinced that they need to expel all Russian troops as perhaps contingent to lifting sanctions as we've heard from the EU?
+Matt, are you convinced yet that they need to expel all Russian troops as perhaps contingent to lifting sanctions as we've heard from the EU?

-Russia's history inside Syria, it is one of being complicit in the massacre of hundreds of thousands of Syrian civilians.
+But when you look at Russia's history inside Syria, it is one of being complicit in the massacre of hundreds of thousands of Syrian civilians.

-Russia propped up the brutal, murderous regime that gassed its own people, that murdered its own people, and so certainly I think that Russia has a lot to answer for for its actions inside Syria.
+Russia propped up the brutal, murderous regime that gassed its own people, that murdered its own people.

-So would you consider not lifting sanctions until there is an expulsion of Russian troops?
+So, would you consider not lifting sanctions until there is an expulsion of Russian troops?

-So I'm not going to get into our internal deliberation process, but we have made clear what the factors are that we are looking at.
+So, I'm not going to get into, I'm not going to get into our internal deliberation process, but we have made clear what the factors are that we are looking at.

 Yeah, I'll come back to you.